General Contracting contractors in

 How much does a general contractor license cost in Hawaii?

-What's the average cost for a home addition in Kaneohe?
+What's the average cost of a kitchen remodel in Kaneohe?

 What insurance do general contractors need in Hawaii?